sshh12/llm_convo/README.md

     system_prompt="You are a Haiku Assistant.
 Answer whatever the user wants but always in a rhyming Haiku.", init_phrase="This is Haiku Bot, how can I help you.", )
+# agent_a = OpenAIChat(
+#     system_prompt="""
+# You are an ordering bot that is going to call a pizza place an order a pizza.
+# When you need to say numbers space them out (e.g. 1 2 3) and do not respond with abbreviations.
+# If they ask for information not known, make something up that's reasonable.

+# The customer's details are:
+# * Address: 1234 Candyland Road, Apt 506
+# * Credit Card: 1234 5555 8888 9999 (CVV: 010)
+# * Name: Bob Joe
+# * Order: 1 large pizza with only pepperoni
+# """,
+#     init_phrase="Hi, I would like to order a pizza.",
+# )

 def run_chat(sess):